QiMeng-CRUX: Narrowing the Gap Between Natural Language and Verilog via Core Refined Understanding eXpression for Circuit Design: Experiment

 For RTLLM-v1 and v2, we evaluate the performance of RTLCoder, CodeV-Qwen1.5, and CodeV-Qwen2.5.
 And for VerilogEval-V2, we evaluate General Code and Verilog-Specified Models under the required settings $1)$ T=0.00, top\_p=0.01, n=1 and $2)$ T=0.8, top\_p=0.95, n=20 and report their \textit{pass@1} results.
 The remaining results are derived from their own or prior works.
 Some entries in the table are left blank because the corresponding models are not open-sourced, or they were not reported in their papers.

-The main results demonstrate our QiMeng-CRUX-V model achieves the best \textit{pass@1} performance across all benchmarks within both the General-Purpose Code Models and Verilog-Specific General Models, especially under challenging and realistic scenarios.
+The main results demonstrate our QiMeng-CRUX model achieves the best \textit{pass@1} performance across all benchmarks within both the General-Purpose Code Models and Verilog-Specific General Models, especially under challenging and realistic scenarios.
 It significantly outperforms GPT-4o on multiple tasks, most notably on RTLLM-v2, where it achieves a \textit{pass@1} of 63.8\%, surpassing the previous SOTA by 12.8\%, and outperforming Deepseek-V3, reaching performance comparable with Deepseek-R1.
-On VerilogEval-v2, QiMeng-CRUX-V brings substantial improvements over previous SOTA models across nearly all metrics, such as from 58.3\% to 68.0\% (+9.7\%) in \textit{pass@1} on the CC task, and from 49.3\% to 64.7\% (+15.4\%) on the SR task.
+On VerilogEval-v2, QiMeng-CRUX brings substantial improvements over previous SOTA models across nearly all metrics, such as from 58.3\% to 68.0\% (+9.7\%) in \textit{pass@1} on the CC task, and from 49.3\% to 64.7\% (+15.4\%) on the SR task.
 These results suggest that CRUX offers significant advantages in tackling complex code generation tasks and real-world design inputs.

-Plus, QiMeng-CRUX-V demonstrates robust performance across diverse task settings and specification styles.
-Originating from the CodeV Datasets, QiMeng-CRUX-V consistently performs better across tasks with diverse input forms and exhibits stronger robustness to specification variations than CodeV2.5.
+Plus, QiMeng-CRUX demonstrates robust performance across diverse task settings and specification styles.
+Originating from the CodeV Datasets, QiMeng-CRUX consistently performs better across tasks with diverse input forms and exhibits stronger robustness to specification variations than CodeV2.5.
 It achieves balanced performance across CC and SR (68.0\% in CC and 64.7\% in SR), avoiding the large gap observed in CodeV2.5 (58.3\% in CC and 44.8\% in SR).
-Furthermore, QiMeng-CRUX-V achieves substantial improvements across all metrics on the RTLLM benchmark, highlighting the effectiveness and robustness of the CRUX methodology.
+Furthermore, QiMeng-CRUX achieves substantial improvements across all metrics on the RTLLM benchmark, highlighting the effectiveness and robustness of the CRUX methodology.